jinyangwu/KGETCDA/README.md

 ## Citing KGETCDA
 If you use this model, please cite as follows:
-`
-@article{wu2023kgetcda,
-  title={KGETCDA: an efficient representation learning framework based on knowledge graph encoder from transformer for predicting circRNA-disease associations}, author={Wu, Jinyang and Ning, Zhiwei and Ding, Yidong and Wang, Ying and Peng, Qinke and Fu, Laiyi}, journal={Briefings in Bioinformatics}, pages={bbad292}, year={2023}, publisher={Oxford}
-}

 @article{10.1093/bib/bbad292,
     author = {Wu, Jinyang and Ning, Zhiwei and Ding, Yidong and Wang, Ying and Peng, Qinke and Fu, Laiyi}, title = {KGETCDA: an efficient representation learning framework based on knowledge graph encoder from transformer for predicting circRNA-disease associations},